vggls/medical_xai/README.md

 **Background & Motivation**

-In this study we consider the gradient-based GradCAM[1] and HiResCAM[2] XAI algorithms for image data which were originally introduced as extentions of the well-known CAM[3] XAI algorithm.
+We consider the gradient-based GradCAM[1] and HiResCAM[2] XAI algorithms for image data which were originally introduced as extentions of the well-known CAM[3] XAI algorithm.
+In general, they are both applicable to any CNN architecture with differentiable classifier part and allow to extract image explanations with respect to any convolutional block of the network.

+For the purposes of this study we restrict to cases where the classifier is a single full connected layer (the raw class scores layer) as in such structures
+HiResCAM guarantees explanations that accuarately reflect the locations the model 'sees' when making its final decision.

-In [1] and [2] one may find proof that for CNNs ending in GAP layer followed by a fully connected layer (the "CAM architecture," e.g. ResNet, DenseNet etc), the visualizations produced by CAM, Grad-CAM, and HiResCAM XAI algorithms are identical.
+More specifically, in [1] and [2] one may find proof that for CNNs ending in GAP layer followed by a fully connected layer (the "CAM architecture," e.g. ResNet, DenseNet etc), the visualizations produced by CAM, Grad-CAM, and HiResCAM XAI algorithms are identical.
 At the same time, in this architecture, as proved in [3], the CAM explanations are **guaranteed** to reflect the locations the model used for calculating the class score.

 <p align="center">
      <img src="https://user-images.githubusercontent.com/55101427/218502267-04f955ad-583f-471d-b9fe-8a6176f9918f.png" height="250" width="550" />
    </p>

 On the other hand, when the GAP layer is replaced by a Flatten layer (as per Figure 3) then one may find in [2] that the HiResCAM and Grad-CAM explanations are **no longer identical**.
 However, in this context, when calculating the gradients with respect to last convolutional layer then the HiResCAM explanation **provably** reflects the model's computations as it contributes directly to the raw class score calculation.
-At the same GradCAM fails to exhibit analogous promising behaviour.
+At the same GradCAM fails to exhibit analogous behaviour.

 <p align="center">
      <img src="https://user-images.githubusercontent.com/55101427/218503517-dbc6f754-d487-4382-a5b4-ab48ef9a6552.png" height="300" width="550" />